Willy Wonka: Do you like my meadow? Try some of my grass! Please have a blade, please do, it's so delectable and so darn good looking!

 Violet Beauregarde: Mother, what's happening to me?

-[continues to turn purple and starts to grow]
+[continues to turn blue and starts to grow]

 Grandpa Joe: She's swelling up!